 Conversion rate1.8%1.9%+6%

-Cost per click$0.84$0.71βˆ’15%
+Cost per click$0.84$0.71โˆ’15%

-Why this worked: fashion has a particularly rich query taxonomy ("midi dress black", "linen v-neck blouse cream") and the original titles were stripped of attribute coverage.
+Why this worked: fashion has a particularly rich query taxonomy โ€” "midi dress black", "linen v-neck blouse cream" โ€” and the original titles were stripped of attribute coverage.
 The rewrites recovered query coverage.
-CPC dropped because relevance score went up.
+CPC dropped because relevance score [/google-shopping-quality-score-reverse-engineering-the-2026-feed-ranking-algorith] went up.

-Case 2 β€” Kitchenware
+Case 2 โ€” Kitchenware

 Catalog: 580 SKUs.
 Average price: $42.
 Existing CTR: 0.9%.

 This was the toughest case.
-Kitchenware queries are dominated by giant retailers (Amazon, IKEA, Williams Sonoma) and tend to be very brand-led.
+Kitchenware queries are dominated by giant retailers โ€” Amazon, IKEA, Williams Sonoma โ€” and tend to be very brand-led.
 The original feed used manufacturer descriptions verbatim.

-The rewrites (sample):
+The rewrites sample:

 BeforeAfter

-Le Creuset Round Dutch Oven 5.5 QtLe Creuset Signature Round Dutch Oven, 5.5 Qt, Cerise, Enameled Cast Iron, Oven-Safe to 500Β°F
+Le Creuset Round Dutch Oven 5.5 QtLe Creuset Signature Round Dutch Oven, 5.5 Qt, Cerise, Enameled Cast Iron, Oven-Safe to 500ยฐF

 Cuisinart Food ProcessorCuisinart Custom 14-Cup Food Processor, Stainless Steel, 720W Motor, Includes Slicing & Shredding Discs